For some businesses, exporting is the next, logical step in their growth. For others, it feels more like a big leap forward, into unknown territory.

 - the basics businesses need to know when exporting, including attracting funding

-“The event is aimed at businesses from across the region, who are either currently exporting, or are considering starting their export journey, comments Lisa Wilson, Head of Tax at Cowgill Holloway.
+“The event was aimed at businesses from across the region, who are either currently exporting, or are considering starting their export journey, comments Lisa Wilson, Head of Tax at Cowgill Holloway.

-“From trade missions to funding and the practicalities of protecting your business, we’ll cover the real risks and rewards of being an exporter for businesses considering export or looking to grow their operations overseas”
+“From trade missions to funding and the practicalities of protecting your business, we covered the real risks and rewards of being an exporter for businesses considering export or looking to grow their operations overseas”

 David Lomas, Executive Editor of Export Experts Magazine, has this to say: “There are interesting, and exciting, times ahead for the North West’s exporters.
-This event will help clarify the issues and look at the potential.
-We are proud to be associated with it as an Official Media Partner.”
+This event helped to clarify the issues and look at the potential.
+We are proud to have been associated with it as an Official Media Partner.”